 Never use a passport reported stolen or lost.
 You are advised to obtain a new passport immediately.

 - Details of passports reported stolen or lost are entered in our Stolen/Lost Passport System, & automatically shared internationally through INTERPOL to prevent misuse.

 - Passports reported stolen or lost are invalidated, and cannot be used for travel.

 - If a passport reported stolen or lost is recovered, it cannot be re-validated.
 It must be mailed to the Consulate at the address below.
 If requested, it can be returned to you after cancellation.

-If you find another person’s lost Sri Lankan passport, please mail it trough registered post to the address below.
+- If another person’s lost Sri Lankan passport is found, please mail it through registered post to the Consulate at the address below.